mega12345mega/Simple-CLI/README.md

 ## Section 3: Flags

 All flags have a long name (like \-\-force) and can optionally have a short name (like \-f).
 Flags may require a value, where the flag name and value is separated by an equals (like \-\-maxdepth=10).
-Note that the entire flag name, equals, and value combination is always a single token (so you would have to do this: "\-\-log=a log file.txt" instead of this: \-\-log="a log file.txt").
+Note that the flag name and value are both individually one token.
+There can be whitespace before and after the equals (=).

 ## Inputs (Arguments & Flags)